google/zetasql/docs/collation-concepts.md

 ## Where you can assign a collation specification
 <a id="collate_define"></a>

-A [collation specification][collate-spec-details] can be assigned to these collation-supported types:
+You can assign a [collation specification][collate-spec-details] to these collation-supported types:

 + A `STRING`